Our Impact

 Partnerships for the Goals (SDG 17)

-All our projects support SDG 17; just as the SDGs rely on partnerships between the private sector, civil society and governments, Splash Projects wouldn’t exist without the commitment and compassion of our business and business school partners.
+All our projects support SDG 17.
+Just as the SDGs rely on partnerships between the private sector, civil society and governments, Splash Projects wouldn’t exist without the commitment and compassion of our business and business school partners.

-Example: In one day, a team of 100 BAE Systems Digital Intelligence employees created a series of fully inclusive facilities at Woodrow High House, a residential centre in Buckinghamshire providing outdoor learning activities and sports facilities for London Youth.
+Example: in one day, a team of 100 BAE Systems Digital Intelligence employees created a series of fully inclusive facilities at Woodrow High House, a residential centre in Buckinghamshire providing outdoor learning activities and sports facilities for London Youth.

 Can we help with your team building project?